Epistemic Neural Networks: The epinet

 \subsection{Architecture}

-Consider a conventional neural network, which we will refer to as the {\it base network}.
-Given base parameters $\zeta$ and an input $x$, denote the output by $\mu_{\zeta}(x)$.
-If this is a classification model, the associated class probabilities would be $\softmax(\mu_{\zeta}(x))$.
+Consider a conventional neural network as the {\it base network}.
+Given base parameters $\zeta$ and an input $x$, the output is $\mu_{\zeta}(x)$.
+For a classification model, the class probabilities would be $\softmax(\mu_{\zeta}(x))$.
 An epinet is a neural network with privileged access to inputs and outputs of activation units in the base network.
-A subset of these inputs and outputs, denoted by $\phi_\zeta(x)$, are taken as input to the epinet along with an epistemic index $z$.
+A subset of these inputs and outputs, which we call \textit{features} $\phi_\zeta(x)$, are taken as input to the epinet along with an epistemic index $z$.
+For example, these features might be the last hidden layer in a ResNet.
+The epistemic index is sampled from a standard Gaussian distribution in dimension $D_Z$.
 For epinet parameters $\eta$, the epinet outputs $\sigma_\eta(\phi_\zeta(x), z)$.
-To produce an ENN, the output of the epinet is added to that of the base network, though with a ``stop gradient'':

-The ENN parameters $\theta = (\zeta, \eta)$ include those of the base network and epinet.
-The ``stop gradient'' notation $\mathrm{sg}[\cdot]$ indicates that when computing a gradient the argument is treated as fixed.
-For example,
+To produce an ENN, the output of the epinet is added to that of the base network, though with a ``stop gradient'':\footnote{The ``stop gradient'' notation $\mathrm{sg}[\cdot]$ indicates the argument is treated as fixed when computing a gradient.
+For example, $\nabla_\theta f_\theta(x,z) = \left[\nabla_\zeta \mu_\zeta(x), \nabla_\eta \sigma_\eta(\phi_\zeta(x), z) \right]$.}

-The epinet used to produce the ImageNet results of Figure \ref{fig:imagenet_overall} serves as an illustrative example.
-In that case, the base network is a ResNet and the input $\phi_\zeta(x)$ of the epinet is a concatenation of the ResNet's input $x$ and last-layer features.
-Each epistemic index is a $30$-dimensional vector, and its reference distribution is standard normal.
+We find that with this stop gradient, training dynamics more reliably produce models that perform well out of sample.
+The ENN parameters $\theta = (\zeta, \eta)$ include those of the base network $\zeta$ and epinet $\eta$.
+Due to the additive structure of the epinet, multiple samples of the ENN can be obtained with only one forward pass of the base network.
+Where the epinet is much smaller than the base network this can lead to significant computational savings.

-Before training, variation of the ENN output $f_\theta(x, z)$ as a function of $z$ reflects prior uncertainty.
+Before training, variation of the ENN output $f_\theta(x, z)$ as a function of $z$ reflects prior uncertainty in predictions.
 Since the base network does not depend on $z$, this variation must derive from the epinet.
 In our experiments, we induce this initial variation using \textit{prior networks} \citep{osband2018rpf}.
-In particular, for $\tilde{x} = \mathrm{sg}[\phi_\zeta(x)]$, our epinets take the form
+In particular, for $\tilde{x} := \mathrm{sg}[\phi_\zeta(x)]$, our epinets take the form

-The prior network $\sigma^P$ represents prior uncertainty and has no trainable parameters.
-In our experiments, prior networks are suitably architected neural networks with weights randomly sampled such that outputs exhibit appropriate variation with the epistemic index $z$.
-For all the experiments in this paper, we use a simple MLP architecture for the learnable component $\sigma_\eta^L$.
-In general, the learnable component $\sigma_\eta^L$ is designed to initially output near-zero values.
-After training on data, the resultant sum $\sigma_\eta$ represents an estimate of posterior uncertainty.